jkunimune/Djastiz/en-Specification.md

 |  te  |   t    |     t      |   t tʰ d    |      Tomb       |    lo   | Obstruent
 |  pe  |   p    |     p      |   p pʰ b    |      Pool       |    me   | Obstruent

 You'll notice that most of the letters match their IPA transcriptions as well as their English counterparts.
-The only things of which you need to be careful are &lt;j&gt;, &lt;c&gt;, and the vowels.
+The only things of which you need to be careful are ⟨j⟩, ⟨c⟩, and the vowels.
 There's a handy alphabet song in the main repository to help you remember them all if you like.

 Note that while all of these symbols come from the Latin alphabet, the Latin alphabet is _not_ the Chatisun alphabet.
 The Chatisun alphabet does not include <b>, <d>, <g>, <q>, <r>, <v>, <x>, <y>, <z>, or any capital letters, so none of these should be present in a Chatisun text.
 It is acceptable to use all capital letters in lieu of lowercase letters as a stylistic choice, but if you do so, I recommend using a font where <E>, <A>, <N>, and <H> are easily recognisable from their lowercase counterparts, lest the text be indescipherable to some Chatisun-speakers.